Does Your Foot Strike Really Matter?

 What Actually Matters?

-If foot-strike pattern alone isn’t the secret, what factors truly differentiate more economical runners?
+If foot-strike pattern isn’t the factor, what factors truly differentiate more economical runners?

 Here’s what most biomechanics studies consistently find important: